 Skip to main content

-Dimensional Analysis lets you rank any dimension’s values by their contribution to a KPI — either the Top N contributors driving the most positive impact, or the Bottom N segments with the lowest or most negative performance.
-Use it to validate why an autonomous story moved: once you see which segments drive the change, save them as a Filter Preset so future Top Stories runs stay focused.
+Dimensional Analysis lets you rank any dimension’s values by their contribution to a KPI — the Top N drivers with the highest positive impact, or the Bottom N segments with the lowest or most negative performance.

 1